Right Arrow

 2. Deploy visual management systems

-Visual controls transcend language barriers and fatigue-induced errors.
+Visual controls help overcome language barriers and reduce fatigue-induced errors.
 Effective systems include:

 • Color-coded setup cards for each product